Ethersocial/go-esn/README.md

 This command will:

- * Start gesn in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the EtherSocial network, which is very CPU intensive.
+ * Start gesn in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the EtherSocial network, which is very CPU intensive.
  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.